-The Paris Air Show (Salon International de l'Aeronautique et de l'Espace de Paris Le Bourget) is the world's calendar-oldest air show.
-It was first held in Grand Palais near the Champs Elysees in 1909.
+The Paris Air Show (Salon International de l'Aéronautique et de l'Espace de Paris Le Bourget) is the world's calendar-oldest air show.
+It was first held in Grand Palais near the Champs-Elysées in 1909.
 The show was moved to Le Bourget Airport in 1953.
 During the late 1960s and early 1970s, the show emerged as a powerful international rival to the Farnborough Airshow in the United Kingdom.

 Le Bourget Airport was officially opened in 1919.
 In 1927, Charles Lindbergh landed there the Spirit of Saint Louis, after having flown across the Atlantic for the first time ever.
 He was greeted by 200,000 people.

 Le Bourget Airport is exclusively dedicated to business aviation.
 It occupies an area of 553 hectares and has three runways, two of which can operate independently.
 It hosts 75 businesses offering airport and aviation services, including the major names in business aviation, and is a top industrial pole in Grand Paris as well as the leading business airport in Europe.
 Le Bourget Airport hosts the Air and Space Museum, a world class museum which pays tribute to the early 20th century air pioneers with 175 historic airplanes.
-The museum is open all days except Mondays from 9am to 5pm (6pm from May 1st to October 31st).
+The museum is open all days except Mondays from 9am to 5pm (6pm from May 1 to October 31).

-Air and Space Museum detailed information
+Information on Air and Space Museum in Le Bourget.